10 Best Herbal Decoctions For Sunburn

 calendula officinalis decoction

-Calendula officinalis, commonly known as pot marigold, has been traditionally used for its soothing and anti-inflammatory properties, making it a popular choice for treating sunburn.
+Calendula officinalis, commonly known as the pot marigold, has been traditionally used for its soothing and anti-inflammatory properties, making it a popular choice for treating sunburn.

 hypericum perforatum decoction